 While Southeastern Michigan unemployment numbers continue to drop, wages have stagnated.
 The median household incomes for Wayne, Oakland and Macomb counties have fallen 22 percent since 1999.
-The state’s population is declining and nearly 600,000 people still live in poverty within the tri-county area.
+While the state has experienced six straight years of small population growth, nearly 600,000 people still live in poverty within the tri-county area.

 These statistics and more were shared with 150 nonprofit partners May 9 during our first Data, Discussion and Collaboration Symposium.
 The event was held at Wayne County Community College.

 “It’s important that we deepen our interactions with community agencies to better meet the needs of those we serve,” says Donna Satterfield, Vice President of Community Impact at United Way.
 “This symposium aims to leverage the organization’s data capabilities and strengthen partnerships among service delivery agencies to more collaboratively and effectively change lives for the better and for the long haul.”

 And that’s one area our Research and Learning department is working to expand upon.
 It focuses on how to use data to aid our partners and inform our work within the community.